Loans of love: how to borrow from family and friends

 Here are just a few things it's worth thinking and talking about before borrowing.

-- Amount: how much to ask for - how you can justify this specific amount?
+- Amount: how much to ask for - it can help to have a reason for a specific amount.

 Making the informal formal

-If the loan is going to be treated as seriously as that from a bank, more than talk might be helpful.
+If a personal loan is going to be treated as seriously as a bank loan, more than talk might be helpful.